Dear Parents and Carers,

 If you wish to speak to your child’s teacher please make an appointment at the school office, or for a brief, informal chat speak to the teacher at 3.30pm.
 If you wish to have a more detailed conversation with your child’s teacher or the Year Group Leader, please visit the school office to request an appointment or a phone call.

 Attendance and Punctuality:

 It is imperative that your child attends school punctually every day, unless they are ill.
-The school gates are open from 8.30am and the children are expected to be ready to come into the classroom at 8.45am.
-Children will then start learning straight away as teachers will have activities prepared.
+The school gates are open from 8.30am and the children can come into their classroom from 8.45am.
+Children will come into class to self register and start the day.

-On days when we have PE, children are expected to come to school in full uniform and are given the opportunity to change before their PE sessions.
-They will then come home in their PE kits and will bring their uniform home in their PE bag.
+On days when we have PE, children are expected to come to school in full uniform and are given the opportunity to change before and after their PE sessions.
 Please note that jewellery (apart from simple stud earrings for girls) is not part of the uniform and therefore not permitted.
 Any inappropriate item of jewellery worn to school will be confiscated and kept in the school office for safekeeping until the end of the week when it will be sent home.
 We ask that you continue to support us in ensuring that your child is dressed appropriately every day.